 The Pony/Ponies that finish 1st in the first race will be moved back 10m for the second race.

-The 10m let up will be removed after that meeting and no further let up will apply from that night.
+The 10m let up will be removed after that meeting and no further let up will apply from that night, at the club’s discretion.

 Handicapping Formula